Tiananmen Square

-Outside China, the square is best known for the 1989 protests and massacre that ended with a military crackdown, which is also known as the Tiananmen Square Massacre or the June Fourth Massacre.
+Outside China, the square is best known for the 1989 Tiananmen Square protests that ended with military action due to international media coverage, internet and global connectivity, its political implications, and other factors.
+Within China, strict censorship is held on knowledge of the protests by the Chinese Communist Party.

 History

+Early history

 The Tiananmen ("Gate of Heavenly Peace"), a gate in the wall of the Imperial City, was built in 1417 during the Ming dynasty.
-In the 17th century, fighting between Li Zicheng's rebel forces and the forces of the Manchu-led Qing dynasty caused heavy damage to, or even destroyed, the gate.
-Tiananmen Square was designed and built in 1651, and was enlarged fourfold in the 1950s.
+During the 17th century, fighting between Li Zicheng's rebel forces and the forces of the Manchu-led Qing dynasty caused heavy damage to, or even destroyed, the gate.
+Tiananmen Square was designed and built in 1651 and was enlarged fourfold in the 1950s.

 The gate historically known as the "Great Ming Gate", the southern gate to the Imperial City stands near the center of the square.
 It was renamed the "Great Qing Gate" during the Qing dynasty, and the "Gate of China" during the Republican era.
 Unlike the other gates in Beijing, such as the Tiananmen and the Zhengyang Gate, this was a purely ceremonial gateway, with three arches but no ramparts, similar in style to the ceremonial gateways found in the Ming tombs.
 This gate had a special status as the "Gate of the Nation", as can be seen from its successive names.
 It normally remained closed, except when the emperor passed through.
 Commoner traffic was diverted to side gates at the western and eastern ends of the square, respectively.
 Because of this diversion in traffic, a busy marketplace, called "Chess Grid Streets", was developed in the large fenced square to the south of this gate.

+19th century

 In 1860, during the Second Opium War, when British and French troops occupied Beijing, they pitched camp near the gate and briefly considered burning down the gate and the Forbidden City.
 Ultimately, they decided to spare the Forbidden City and instead burn down the Old Summer Palace.
 The Xianfeng Emperor eventually agreed to let Western powers barrack troops – and later establish diplomatic missions – in the area, hence there was the Legation Quarter immediately to the east of the square.
 When the forces of the Eight-Nation Alliance besieged Beijing during the Boxer Rebellion in 1900, they badly damaged the office complexes and burnt down several ministries.
 After the Boxer Rebellion ended, the area became a space for the Eight-Nation Alliance to assemble their military forces.